andortizg/BaDCaT/UNAPI/Readme.md

 - bcunapi : UNAPI driver.
 Once loaded, you can use BaDCaT wifi modem as standard UNAPI network interface

 # How to use:

-- 1. Run badcat_config to setup your AP (option 1).
+1. Run badcat_config to setup your AP (option 1).
-- 2. Only for Nextor <2.11: it is necessary to load ramhelpr: ramhelpr i
+2. Only for Nextor <2.11 : it is necessary to load ramhelpr: ramhelpr i
-- 3. Run nifi unapi driver to load it into RAM
+3. Run nifi unapi driver to load it into RAM
-- 4. Now you can use UNAPI applications!
+4. Now you can use UNAPI applications!

-** I strongly recommend to use the VERY nice MSX-HUB tool (or HUBG graphical interface) from ducaSP to install programs.
+***I strongly recommend to use the VERY nice MSX-HUB tool (or HUBG graphical interface) from ducaSP to install programs.***

 # Limitations

 - Passive TCP not yet implemented.
 FTP based on passive connections is not working.